Manuel-GG-89/serverless-cqrs-es-core/README.md

 ***

+CLARIFICATION:

-CLARIFICATION: Capturing telemetry data and tracking user behavior is not why this software design patterns were created.
+Capturing telemetry data and tracking user behavior is not why this software design patterns were created.
 Can they be used for that?
 Of course, but that's not the goal.

 This type of decentralized software design arose from the need to create systems in which their domain entities operates truly decoupled, both in their application layer and in their data layer.
 It is an answer to solve the problems (inconsistencies?) presented by decentralized software architectures based on microservices, where its application layer is decoupled, but its data layer is not... where, in the end, each microservice that needs data from another entity in the domain must make a request to said entity to obtain the states of its instances, or its databases are shared... which makes all the paraphernalia to decentralize the software in microservices become a non sense.

+You must keep in mind that not all components of the system needs to be handled by this pattern, for example, User's entity handlers and authentications/authorization handlers could by handled in a traditional services (within a sql database) or by other external systems.

+... so, then:

-Furthermore, in many domains, by definition and nature (and in many cases, because the law establishes it), the data needs to be stored as a succession of immutable events.
+In many domains, by definition and nature (and in many cases, because the law establishes it), the data needs to be stored as a succession of immutable events.

 For example, in banking and financial systems, at least where I live, by law the minutes of movements and transactions carried out must be kept as immutable events.